flbs/flaboatsales/about.md

 ---
 layout: default
-title: About Florida Boat Sales
+title: About Us
-permalink: /about
+permalink: about
 ---

 # About Us